 Alternatively, you can also type “startup apps” in your taskbar’s search field and then press on the appropriate result to view the Windows 10 startup programs.

-If you know the name of the app you want to disable, you can also access the Apps & features tab on the left-hand side.
+Just like Windows 11, Windows 10 also lets you individually control how some apps start.
+If you know exactly what app you want to enable or disable from running on Windows 10’s startup, open the Settings app and head to Apps > Apps & features.
 Then, on the right, scroll through the Apps & features section until you find the program you’re looking for, and click or tap on it.

-TIP: Keep in mind that not all apps in this list have Advanced options.
-If that is the case for your program, use the first method presented in this section instead.
+This reveals the Advanced options for that specific app.
+Click or tap on the link to access them.
+Keep in mind, however, that not all apps in this list have Advanced options.
+If that is the case for your program, use the previous method presented in this tutorial instead.

 The next time you start your computer, you can see your changes take effect.